Sofia Richie Goes Braless In See-Through White Shirt & Tight Snakeskin Pants

 As previously reported by The Inquisitr, Sofia and Scott have seemingly been having a good time during their trip to The Big Apple.
 The couple were spotted out over the weekend packing on the PDA as they strolled hand-in-hand off to a dinner date.

-Richie wore a skintight brightly-colored jumpsuit, which boasted a graffiti print and cut-out elements to show off Sofia’s toned torso.
+Sofia wore a skintight brightly-colored jumpsuit, which boasted a graffiti print and cut-out elements to show off her toned torso.
 The top also had a low cut, which put the model’s ample cleavage on display.
-Disick again wore a pair of casual pants and a comfortable-looking sweater for the date night.
+Scott again wore a pair of casual pants and a comfortable-looking sweater for the date night.

-Recently, sources told Us Weekly that Scott Disick’s former longtime love and baby mama, Kourtney Kardashian, loves seeing him so happy with Sofia Richie.
+Recently, sources told Us Weekly that Scott’s former longtime love and baby mama, Kourtney Kardashian, loves seeing him so happy with Sofia.

 “Kourtney thinks Sofia brings out the best in Scott and is happy for them.
 Kourtney and Sofia share a common background and lifestyle, and Sofia is easy to get along with and is a normal girl,” the insider dished.